 This low barrier for entry is beneficial to consumers because there isn’t much that will prevent you from being able to do business with Haus.
 At the end of the day, they want to bring as many people into their own homes as they can.

 Haus mortgages eligibility:

 How Does Haus Work?
 What Is Haus Mortgage Lending All About?

-Haus Loans has an intuitive website that helps guide you through an equity sharing application and approval.
+Haus Loans has an intuitive website that

 If approved, Haus then provides a matching level of equity investment in the home that you are purchasing.